 Erin is excited to be working with The Open Door because she loves working with students and helping them achieve their full potential.
 She believes that one-on-one teaching is a great way to get to know her students and their individual needs on a deeper level.
 This will help her, as a teacher, help them to improve not only their reading and spelling, but also their self-confidence.

-Lisa is an ESL teacher who loves finding new and fun ways to engage her students with their learning.
+Lisa is a teacher who loves finding new and fun ways to engage her students with their learning.
 She graduated from Carleton University with a B.A. in Linguistics and Discourse Studies, certified in Teaching English as a Second Language (CTESL), and with a minor in Japanese.

 She tutors at ELTOC (English Language Tutoring for the Ottawa Community), a non-profit organization that provides home tutoring for adult immigrants and refugees.
 She also volunteers at Ottawa Community Immigrant Services Organization by working with literacy students, as well as working as a teaching assistant and supply teacher.
 She enjoys reading books about mythology and history and learning new languages.